CoreDumpedAcademy/CD_MakeUp/README.md

 </div>
 ```

 Write `progress-bar-stripped` if you want stripes on the progress bar, and ``progress-bar-animated`` if you want an animation on it.
+The width determines how the progress bar is going, the 75% above is just an example, later it will be linked to something and will not use the width.

 # Switch